 What are some items needed to equip a medical treatment room?

 Some recommendations for your equipment planning needs range from IV poles, mayo stands, glove dispensers, sharp containers, trash cans, and refrigerators.
 Disposable paper products such as poly lined towels for the exam room are important too.
 Plastic poly lined towels can also be used as a shoulder or neck drape.
 Poly lined towels help protect clothing and furniture from leaks.

 What type of Exam Table?

 The exam table has always been the biggest focal point in any exam room but getting the right exam table is a top priority for patient satisfaction.
 Power tables are highly recommended for new or remodeled exam rooms.
-Overall comfort and accessibility should be the main focus point during the purchasing process.
-These can be covered with poly-lined disposable towels to protect patients.
+Overall comfort and accessibility should be a main focus point during the purchasing process.
+These can be covered with poly lined disposable towels to protect patients.

 New power tables are changing the industry which strives to deliver the most efficient point of care to patients.
 Because the ADA (Americans with Disabilities Act) has enacted a number of new laws to increase patient accessibility, a power exam table that lowers to 18” should be considered.

 Looking to become even more efficient each day and see more patients?
 Consider tables that include scales and other integrated technology which allow you to see more patients in a timely manner.

 What are some Computer Stand/Cart considerations?